LucyQ19/bamazon/README.md

 ### About BAMazon:

-This app gives the user the option to purchase from the amazing BAMazon store or the manager the option to view products for sale, to view products that are low in stock quantity, to add new products, or to add stock to an existing product.
+This app gives the user the option to purchase from the amazing BAMazon store, or the manager the option to view products for sale, to view products that are low in stock, to add new products, or to add stock to an existing product.
 A table displays, consisting of an item ID, product name, department name, price, and stock quantity.

 ### What Packages Are Used:
 * MySQL